UniversalDependencies/docs/_hy/pos/VERB.md

 - Infinitive (this is the citation form)
 - Finite verb (indicative, imperative, subjunctive and conditional forms; necessitative is constructed periphrastically)
-- Resultative, subjective, processual, imperfective, future-I, future-II, perfect and negative participles (used to construct (secondary) complex tences and moods)
+- Resultative, subject, processual, imperfective, future-I, future-II, perfect and negative participles (used to construct (secondary) complex tenses and moods)
 - Converb (also called adverbial participle)

 There are participial forms that are tagged as adjectives ([ADJ]()) rather than verbs.